The Capsule Of A Joint Contains Which Of The Following

 6. Regenerative Medicine:

 Regenerative medicine is an emerging field that aims to repair or replace damaged tissues and organs using stem cells, growth factors, and other biologic agents.
-Researchers are exploring the potential of regenerative medicine to treat joint capsule injuries and osteoarthritis by stimulating the regeneration of articular cartilage and other joint tissues.
+Researchers are exploring the potential of regenerative medicine to treat joint capsule injuries and osteoarthritis by stimulating the regeneration of articular cartilage and other joint tissues And that's really what it comes down to..

 Tips & Expert Advice